Thursday, February 19, 2026

 Cherry Blossom Festival (Japan): Celebrated in March or April, it marks the blooming of cherry blossoms.
 Events include hanami (flower-viewing) picnics, cultural performances, and light displays under cherry blossom trees.

-International Women's Day (Global): Celebrated on March 8th, it honors women's achievements and advocates for gender equality.
+International Women's Day (Global, March 8th): Honors women's achievements and advocates for gender equality.
 Events include rallies, discussions, performances, and highlighting women's contributions.

-Hinamatsuri (Japan): Celebrated on March 3rd, it's also known as Doll's Day or Girls' Day, involving displaying dolls representing the Emperor, Empress, and court musicians on tiers, wishing for the well-being of girls.
+Hinamatsuri (Japan, March 3rd): Also known as Doll's Day or Girls' Day, it involves displaying dolls representing the Emperor, Empress, and court musicians on tiers, wishing for the well-being of girls.

-St. Joseph's Day (Italy and Catholic communities): Celebrated on March 19th, it honors St. Joseph, featuring feasting on traditional pastries like zeppole and other Italian foods.
+St. Joseph's Day (Italy and Catholic communities, March 19th): Honors St. Joseph, featuring feasting on traditional pastries like zeppole and other Italian foods.

-Las Fallas (Spain): Celebrated in Valencia, Spain, in mid-March, it involves elaborate sculptures (ninots) displayed throughout the city, culminating in their burning to welcome spring.
+Las Fallas (Spain, mid-March): Celebrated in Valencia, Spain, it involves elaborate sculptures (ninots) displayed throughout the city, culminating in their burning to welcome spring.

 Happy March!